How Does An Ultrasound Work?

 - The gestational age (How far along you are)

 This information is valuable to your decision-making process, no matter what you are considering for your pregnancy options.

 With pregnancy, ultrasounds confirm whether your pregnancy is ectopic (outside the uterus, which can pose a severe risk to a woman’s health), is viable, living and growing.
 A limited obstetrical ultrasound allows you to visually verify the pregnancy in your uterus and it can help rule out if there are any possible complications and that growth is continuing as usual.

 Ultrasound is also safe and often used during pregnancy.
 According to Mayfair Diagnostics, “Ultrasound has been around for over sixty years and is considered safe since there are no known risks and it doesn’t use radiation.
 It’s one of the most commonly ordered imaging exams since it’s versatile, portable, inexpensive, and can provide real-time information about the area of concern.”

-After a positive pregnancy test, it is likely that you have a lot of questions or feelings of anxiety.
+After a positive pregnancy test, you likely have many questions or feelings of anxiety.
 There is no need to panic.

-After a positive pregnancy test and a limited OB ultrasound, it is time to begin considering your options.
-Here at Robbinsdale Women’s Center, we believe in empowering you with accurate and updated information about all of your options- including parenting, abortion, and adoption.
+After a positive pregnancy test and ultrasound, it is time to begin considering your options.
+We believe in empowering you with accurate and updated information on all your options- including parenting, abortion, and adoption.